graphql/graphql-over-http/README.md

 ## Body

-If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).
+If the server's response contains a body it MUST follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

-Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.
+Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format.
+The source of the response may not be the GraphQL server, but instead some intermediary such as API gateways, firewalls, etc.

 ## Status Codes

-If the `data` entry in the response has any value other than `null` (when the operation has successfully executed without error) then the response should use the 200 (OK) status code.
-If the operation failed before or during execution, due to a syntax error, missing information, validation error or any other reason, then response should use the 4XX or 5XX status codes.
+A server must differentiate between different error conditions.

+The result of executing a GraphQL operation may contain partial data as well as encountered errors.
+Errors that happen during execution of the GraphQL operation become part of the result.
+If the server successfully executed parts of the operation and returns a well-formed response that contains the key `data`, the status code MUST be `200` (OK).

+If an error happens before execution of the GraphQL operation, the server MAY respond with a status code other than `200`.
+If the response is not a well-formed GraphQL response, the server MUST NOT respond with a status code of `200`.
+The server SHOULD respond with the appropriate status code, e.g. `401` (Unauthorized) or `500` (Internal Server Error).

 It is recommended to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).